What is Pelorus Foundation?

 Below are examples of ocean conservation initiatives to be actioned around the globe.

-Never done before in the Red Sea, Pelorus have been assisting CORDIO to create a new ocean check system to provide a ‘snapshot’ of the health of the sea, including its coral reefs, fish, algae and anthropogenic impacts.
-Drawing on existing methods that monitor coral reef health, the system will look at the general condition of the ecosystem.
+Never done before in the Red Sea, Pelorus assisted CORDIO to create a new ocean check system to provide a ‘snapshot’ of the health of the sea, including its coral reefs, fish, algae and anthropogenic impacts.
+Drawing on existing methods that monitor coral reef health, the system looked at the general condition of the ecosystem.
 The pioneering concept focuses on capturing reliable and sufficient coastal data that can be used to influence policy and management systems throughout the region.

 Home to some of the last and largest remaining adult aggregations of endangered scalloped hammerhead and blacktip sharks is the Galapagos Islands.
 Little is known about the region’s juvenile nursery grounds, hence the need for scientific research and a vessel to accommodate.
-Using high resolution habitat maps, existing sites will be surveyed to refine the model, with the resulting nursery habitat maps provided to varying users such as fishers and tour operators.
-Ultimately, a discussion on minimising impact at the juvenile shark sites will be promoted.
+Using high resolution habitat maps, existing sites need to be surveyed to refine the model, with the resulting nursery habitat maps to be provided to varying users such as fishers and tour operators.

 Using platforms of opportunity in the Antarctic, with the support of passengers and their participation, we strive to generate both scientific data and public information that is used directly for the conservation of whales and the Antarctic ecosystem as a whole.

-In partnership with the West Indian Ocean Research Initiative (WIORI), Pelorus has established an ocean research project in the Mozambique Channel.
-Revolving around the collection of scientific marine data, we aim to better understand the condition of habitats and species populations to then facilitate conservation and biodiversity recovery across seagrass, mangrove and coral reef ecosystems.
+In partnership with the West Indian Ocean Research Initiative (WIORI), our focus revolves around the collection of scientific marine data, we aim to better understand the condition of habitats and species populations to then facilitate conservation and biodiversity recovery across seagrass, mangrove and coral reef ecosystems.

 Led by an oceanographic scientist, the fully-equipped REEF PROTECTOR research vessel will be used to ensure the successful operation of this coastal scientific project, with the ability to undertake expeditions for 45 days at a time.
 Participating guests will have the opportunity to dive or snorkel on a variety of reefs, microlight over the coastline, and drive through the private game and marine reserve.
 Whale sharks, sea turtles, manta rays and dugong are amongst the plethora of species likely to be encountered and documented for their continued protection.

-Noticing a rare opportunity to discover marine areas where little is already known, the Pelorus Foundation is using superyachts to venture to unsurveyed areas of Australia’s Great Barrier Reef.
+Noticing a rare opportunity to discover marine areas where little is already known, Pelorus Foundation is working with luxury travel company, Pelorus to venture into unsurveyed areas of Australia’s Great Barrier Reef.
 Encompassing 3,000 individual reefs and home to over 1,600 species of fish, almost 40% of the Great Barrier Reef remains entirely unexplored.

 Aiming to capture investigative data, the Great Reef Census is a world-first citizen science project.
-For ocean conservation, this is a pioneering initiative, made increasingly unique through the inclusion of superyacht owners and guests.
-As part of your expedition, you can join marine scientists and gain a deeper insight into the Great Barrier Reef’s diverse ecosystem.
+For ocean conservation, this is a pioneering initiative, made increasingly unique through the inclusion of yacht owners and guests.
+As part of the expedition, participants can join marine scientists and gain a deeper insight into the Great Barrier Reef’s diverse ecosystem.

 In partnership with Ocean Alliance, we can significantly enhance the reach and outcome of marine research projects.
 With the provision of superyachts’ advanced capabilities, we are able to address conservation challenges and work towards the vital protection of our blue planet.